MfN-Berlin/RDF-to-SemanticWiki/README.md

 # Install using Docker

-**On Linux:**
+**Install Docker on Linux:**
 A wiki is provided as a Docker container for running the tests.
 You will need to install Docker on your machine to run it.
 Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

-**On Windows:**
+**Install Docker on Windows:**
 The recommended way to install Docker on Windows is to install a Linux virtual machine using Oracle Virtual Box (https://www.virtualbox.org/) and then to proceed as above.
-For the Linux installation, you might want to choose a command-line oriented or a server version of some distribution, such as Debian (https://www.debian.org/distrib/index.en.html).
+For the Linux virtual machine, you might want to choose a command-line oriented or a server version of some distribution, such as Debian (https://www.debian.org/distrib/index.en.html).

 Clone the repository, then start the containers:
 ```